-Impagliazzo and Kapron [26] were the first to develop a logic to reason about indistinguishability.
-Their logic is built upon a more general logic whose soundness relies on nonstandard arithmetic; they show the correctness of a pseudorandom generator, and that next-bit unpredictability implies pseudo-randomness.
-Recently, Zhang [37] developed a similar logic on top of Hofmann's SLR system [25], and reconstructs the examples of [26].
-These logics have a limited applicability because of their lack of support for oracles or adaptive adversaries. capture the standard reasoning patterns for reasoning about cryptographic schemes.
+Impagliazzo and Kapron [27] were the first to develop a logic to reason about indistinguishability.
+Their logic is built upon a more general logic whose soundness relies on non-standard arithmetic; they show the correctness of a pseudorandom generator, and that next-bit unpredictability implies pseudo-randomness.
+Recently, Zhang [38] developed a similar logic on top of Hofmann's SLR system [26], and reconstructs the examples of [27].
+These logics have a limited applicability because of their lack of support for oracles or adaptive adversaries and so cannot capture many of the the standard patterns for reasoning about cryptographic schemes.